You get CASH

 Dave

-If you are in Southern California, maybe we can arrange a time to meet.
+If you are in Boise, Idaho area, (or surrounding areas) maybe we can arrange a time to meet.